BurraAbhishek/Python-Hand-Cricket/CONTRIBUTING.md

 - If all goes well, your change will be merged to this repository.
 - If your change isn't merged, I will try my best to explain why the change isn't merged.
 - I will try my best to review all pull requests within a week.

+This CONTRIBUTING.md file is constantly evolving.
+If you want any changes implemented in this file, feel free to create an issue or a pull request and describe the changes to be implemented.